RedHatRanger/RHCE9Vagrant/README.md

 > Set password, in the real exam this step will also be done for you by default and you will not need to configure a password, and please don't create a password for the already created user.

 ```
-[root@control ~]# echo redhat | passwd --stdin rhel
+[root@control ~]# echo "rhel:redhat" | chpasswd
 ```

 - step3: Allow access to privileged commands

-> note that in the real exam the user will be already created for you and it will be given proper privileges too visa `sudo` command
+> note that in the real exam the user will be already created for you and it will be given proper privileges too via the `sudo` command

 ```
 [root@control ~]# echo "rhel ALL=(ALL) NOPASSWD:ALL" > /etc/sudoers.d/rhel